 - When should we do it?

 People may have been exposed to this training in previous stages.
 It’s time for Disciple Makers to train others on how to answer these questions and then have those they’ve trained train others (the 2 Timothy 2:2 effect).
-There is also a 4-1-1 app and a video of the training. that can be download that summarizes the training but without an immediate application time (going out and sharing) it is not as effective.
+There is also a 4-1-1 app and a video of the training.

 READING FOR GROWTH